 Paronychia is an infection of the lateral nail fold.
 If there is no pus, treat with warm soaks, elevation, and antibiotics if warranted.
 A simple paronychia is drained by lifting the nail fold with a needle or number 11 blade to drain the abscess.
 If pus is seen beneath the nail, a portion of the nail may have to be removed and packing placed for adequate drainage.
 Avoid injury to the nail bed.
 Recheck the wound in 24 to 48 hours, pull the packing, and begin warm soaks.

 Felon is an infection of the pulp space of the fingertip.
 Incision and drainage are by the lateral approach to protect the neurovascular bundle.
 The incision should remain within the borders of the DIP joint crease proximally and the base of the phalangeal tuft distally.
 Incise deep enough to extend across the entire finger pad to divide the septae at the bony insertions.
-Unless there is ...
+Unless there is a pointing ...